LisaCR01/Text-Editor/README2.md

 - idb package

 ## Criteria I met
-- Having opened the application in their editor; the client server folder structure is viewable.
+- When opened in editor, the client server folder structure is visible.
-- When npm run start is run in the root directory than the application should start up the backend and serve the client
+- When npm run start occurs at the root, than the backend starts and serves the client.
-- When the application is run; then the js files have been bundled via webpack.
+- When run, the JavaScript files have been bundled via webpack.
-- When the webpack plugins are run than a: HTML file, service worker, and manifest file are generated.
+- When the webpack plugins are run, a: HTML file, service worker, and manifest file are generated.
-- When next-gen JavaScript is used in the application; then it still functions in the browser without errors.
+- When next-gen JavaScript is used; it still functions without errors.
-- When the application
+- When opened, the IndexedDB immediately creates a database storage.

-WHEN I open the text editor
-THEN I find that IndexedDB has immediately created a database storage WHEN I enter content and subsequently click off of the DOM window THEN I find that the content in the text editor has been saved with IndexedDB WHEN I reopen the text editor after closing it
+- When content is entered and click off the DOM window, the application content is saved with IndexedDB.
-THEN I find that the content in the text editor has been retrieved from our IndexedDB WHEN I click on the Install button
-THEN I download my web application as an icon on my desktop WHEN I load my web application
-THEN I should have a registered service worker using workbox WHEN I register a service worker
-THEN I should have my static assets pre cached upon loading along with subsequent pages and static assets WHEN I deploy to Heroku
-THEN I should have proper build scripts for a webpack application
+- When reopened, then the text content is retrieved from IndexedDB.
+- When the install button is clicked, the web application is downloaded to desktop.
+- When it loads, a service worker is registered via workbox.
+- When a service worker registers, then static assets are pre cached upon loading.
+- When deployed to Heroku, proper build scripts ate generated.

 ## Deployed application

 ### Github Repository